prianti29/FigmaDiffEngine-Playwright/QUICKSTART.md

 - Use descriptive names for baseline images (e.g., `homepage-desktop-figma.png`)
 - Match viewport sizes between Figma and webpage screenshots
-- Adjust threshold based on component criticality (0.05 for critical, 0.1 for standard)
+- Adjust threshold based on component criticality:
+  - 0.05 (5%) for critical components
+  - 0.1 (10%) for standard UI elements
+  - 0.12 (12%) for full-page comparisons (recommended)
+  - 0.15 (15%) for complex layouts
 - Always review diff images to understand what changed
+- Wait for `networkidle` before taking screenshots to ensure page is fully loaded
+- Use `AuthHelper` for password-protected sites

 ## Troubleshooting

 **"Baseline image not found"**

 - Check file name matches exactly (case-sensitive)
 - Ensure image is in `baseline/` folder

 **"High difference percentage"**

 - Verify viewport sizes match
-- Wait for page to fully load before screenshot
+- Wait for page to fully load before screenshot (use `waitUntil: 'networkidle'`)
+- Wait for images to load completely
 - Check for dynamic content (ads, timestamps, etc.)
+- Consider using 12% threshold for full-page comparisons
+- Review diff images to identify specific problem areas

 **"Images not aligning"**

 - Ensure both images have similar dimensions
 - The tool auto-resizes, but matching dimensions work best